Ba3a-G/Check-Valorant/Passwordless-Login/readme.md

 ### But what it is?
 Well, it contains something called as _access token_ for your account.
 Access Tokens can be treated as temporary (see the end of the string, it says `expires_in=3600`) password to access your account programatically only.
 You can not use your Access Token to login with Riot Client as you normally do with your password.
 ## How to set up your own Passwordless Login URL?
 Don't worry.
 It's not as difficult as it sounds.
 Plus, we have prepared a few tutorials.
 You can also tweet me [@Ba3a_Gamzo](https://twitter.com/Ba3a_Gamzo) for help, or you can follow the easiest method, i.e. enter your password on our website.
 Below are the few methods that you can employ to create your own URL.
+This is a one time setup and you don't have to repeat it everytime you want to check your store.
+You can treat this URL as your password on all of our tools.
 ### DIY (for devs)
 Do it yourself.
 Just make sure that you are using https and it does not take more than 4 seconds to load.
 You can use [this](https://github.com/RumbleMike/ValorantClientAPI/blob/master/Docs/RSO_AuthFlow.py) awesome script for reference.
 ### Amazon Web Services (AWS)